hamzehkhazaei/EECS3221_Xv6_CPUSch_Project/README.md

 ## 📚 Background

-### Current Xv6 Scheduler
+### Current xv6 Scheduler
 The default xv6 scheduler employs a simple round-robin algorithm with a fixed time quantum of approximately 10 milliseconds, which executes processes in the order they become runnable.
 It scans the process table from the beginning and runs the first runnable process it finds until that process voluntarily yields, blocks, exits, or the time slice (i.e., quantum) expires.
-This approach is simple but doesn't allow for prioritizing critical processes or ensuring fair time distribution.
+This approach is simple, but it doesn't allow for prioritizing critical processes or ensuring a fair distribution of time.

 ### Priority Scheduling
 Priority scheduling assigns each process a priority level and always runs the highest-priority ready process.
 However, this can lead to **starvation** where low-priority processes never get CPU time.